JeffBley/azure-docs/articles/active-directory/external-identities/claims-mapping.md

 For information about how to add and edit claims, see [Customizing claims issued in the SAML token for enterprise applications in Azure Active Directory](../develop/active-directory-saml-claims-customization.md).

-For B2B collaboration users, mapping NameID and UPN cross-tenant are prevented for security reasons.
+For B2B collaboration users, mapping of attributes accross tenant boundaries is prevented for security reasons.
+However, you may issue claims from attributes in your own tenant.

 ## Next steps